hvcl/DESC/README.md

-# Dimensionality Explorer for Single-Cell Analysis
+# Dimensionality Comparison System for Single-Cell Analysis using Hull Heatmap

 The online demo is available at http://desc.korea.ac.kr.